-Abstract: In this piece we look at the hashrate oscillations between Litecoin (LTC) and Dogecoin (DOGE) in 2014.
-We compare it to the current Bitcoin (BTC) & Bitcoin Cash (BCH) hashrate oscillations and consider whether we can learn any lessons from “history”.
+Abstract: In this piece we look at the hash-rate oscillations between Litecoin (LTC) and Dogecoin (DOGE) in 2014.
+We compare it to the current Bitcoin (BTC) and Bitcoin Cash (BCH) hash-rate oscillations and consider whether we can learn any lessons from history.

-Although there are many crypto tokens, the number of proof of work tokens, with their own set of miners, is actually surprisingly small.
-Therefore having two significant proof of work tokens, sharing the same hashing algorithm is quite rare.
-There appear to be three major examples of significant hashrate oscillations caused by this, in blockchain history:
+Although there are many crypto tokens, the number of proof-of-work tokens, with their own set of miners, is surprisingly small — so having two significant proof-of-work tokens that share the same hashing algorithm is quite rare.
+There appear to be three examples of significant hash-rate oscillations caused by this kind of setup:

 |2014||Litecoin (LTC) vs Dogecoin (DOGE)||Scrypt|

 A comparison of the 2014 Litecoin (LTC) versus Dogecoin (DOGE) hash-rate oscillations with the 2017 Bitcoin (BTC) versus Bitcoin Cash (BCH) oscillations may reveal some lessons.